Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

 ### Web AppBuilder Custom Theme

 In this lab you will add a custom Theme to Web AppBuilder.

-1. Download the [Hackerlab Theme](HackerlabTheme.zip?raw=true) unzip it and copy the folder to the themes directory for Web AppBuilder(e.g., webappbuilder\client\stemapp\themes).
+1. Download the [Hackerlab Theme](HackerlabTheme.zip?raw=true) unzip it and copy the folder to the themes directory for Web AppBuilder (e.g., webappbuilder\client\stemapp\themes).
+Make sure Web AppBuilder isn't running.

-2. Click the HackerlabTheme folder and edit the manifest.json to describe the theme's content as below(e.g., styles, panels, and layouts).
+2. Click the HackerlabTheme folder and edit the manifest.json to describe the theme's content as below (e.g., styles, panels, and layouts).
 This informs Web AppBuilder which files to load for the theme.

   ```json
  {